logologo

 We are pleased to invite you to the workshop “Critical Raw Materials for the Green and Digital Transition,” taking place on Thursday, October 23, 2025, from 09:00 to 14:00 at the Maison Irène et Frédéric Joliot-Curie, 100 Rue du Trône, 1050 Brussels.

-Through the EU-funded projects HERawS, GREENANO, IGNITE and others, we have collectively tackled major challenges related to critical raw materials in the context of the green and digital transitions:
+Through the EU-funded projects HERawS, GREENANO, IGNITE and others, we have collectively tackled major challenges related to critical raw materials in the context of the green and digital transitions.

 This event will bring together stakeholders from policy, research, and industry, as well as engineering students, to explore collaborative solutions and share results through expert discussions and practical demonstrations.